England to make late call on Jofra Archer for second South Africa Test

 England did not select a front-line spinner at Centurion but off-spinner Dom Bess and uncapped leg-spinner Matt Parkinson are options should the tourists want one at Newlands.

-Bess was not selected in England's initial squad but earned a call-up following the virus that has so far affected 11 players and a number of members of the backroom staff.
+Bess was not picked in England's initial squad but earned a call-up following the virus that has so far affected 11 players and a number of members of the backroom staff.

 Pieter Malan will make his South Africa debut as Dean Elgar's opening partner, with Aiden Markram ruled out of the rest of the series with a fractured finger.